 1974 - 1990 Assistant Life Sciences Area Librarian, McGill University, Montréal, Canada.
 In late 1973 the McGill University Libraries were reorganized along broad subject lines and five "Areas" were created.
 The Life Sciences Area consisted of seven libraries (subsequently reduced by amalgamation to four); agriculture, botany, dentistry, history of medicine (Osler Library), medicine, nursing and zoology.
 My position involved supervising all aspects of the Medical Library and working with the Life Sciences Area Librarian in coordinating collection development and services in the other six libraries, with the other Areas of the McGill library system and with our teaching hospitals.

 1990 - 1998 Life Sciences Area Librarian.
-When the former Life Sciences Area Librarian was promoted to become Deputy Director of Libraries I was appointed to the position of Life Sciences Area Librarian though, due to continued streamlining, I retained almost all the my former responsibilities.
+When the former Life Sciences Area Librarian was promoted to become Deputy Director of Libraries, I was appointed to the position of Life Sciences Area Librarian though, due to continued streamlining, I retained almost all of my former responsibilities.
 As Life Sciences Area Librarian I was much more closely involved in the other libraries in the Life Sciences Area.
-These now totalled four; Agriculture, Biology, Health Sciences and the Osler Library of the History of Medicine.
+These now totaled four; Agriculture, Biology, Health Sciences and the Osler Library of the History of Medicine.

 As Life Sciences Area Librarian and, then, Health Sciences Librarian I sat on the Library System's Senior Management and Automation Planning Groups and Chaired and/or was a member of many of the Library System's operational committees or working groups.